 Training is ongoing and competency-based.
 Assessments are completed to ensure caregiving staff comprehend and can demonstrate the knowledge and skills learned from training.
 Other CYS staff also complete an orientation and ongoing training.

-All West Point CYS facilities are closed twice per year for our annual Staff Development Days (CYS training days).
+All West Point CYS facilities are closed twice per year for our bi-annual Staff Development Days (CYS training days).
 These dates are posted in advance and are pre-calculated in DoD fees.
-Please refer to Chapter 4: Payments and Refunds and the latest Army Child and Youth Fee Policy for additional information.
+Please refer to the latest Army Child and Youth Fee Policy.

-Regulations, Inspections and Certification: Regulations apply uniformly throughout the Army; however, Commanders have the discretion to modify specified guidance to meet the appropriate requirements.
-In order to provide consistency, all Army CYS programs are inspected annually and are required to be in compliance with the following Army Regulations (AR), Department of Defense Instruction (DoDI) and Public Laws (PL):
+Regulations.
+Inspections and Certification: Regulations apply uniformly throughout the Army; however, Commanders have the discretion to modify specified guidance to meet the appropriate requirements.
+In order to provide consistency, all Army CYS programs are inspected annually.